Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Considering how many people receive Social Security payments—70 million people as of 2021—it's not uncommon to encounter a scam.
 And if you're a victim, you might experience anything from minor headaches to major logistical issues and lost money.

-Social Security fraud usually occurs when an unauthorized third-party gains access to an individual’s Social Security number and exploits it for their own financial benefit.
+Social Security fraud typically occurs when an unauthorized third party gains access to your Social Security number and exploits it for their own financial benefit.
 However, it's also considered Social Security fraud if a recipient receives benefits based on false or omitted information on government paperwork.

 Types of Social Security Fraud

 Social Security benefits fraud occurs when an individual applies for Social Security benefits and intentionally provides bogus application information to receive money they're not eligible for.
 This also includes those who collect benefits in a family member's name using inaccurate or omitted information.

 Illegitimate Deceased Benefits Fraud